Sami Yousafzai: Background

 Abdul Sami Yousafzai was born in Afghanistan in 1972 to a Yusufzai Pashtun family, as a boy he along with his family became refugees of the Soviet-Afghan War after 1979 and they had to leave their hometown.
 He grew up alongside millions more Afghan Refugee Children in the city of Peshawar, Pakistan.

 Career

 In 1993 he studied journalism at Dawa'a al-Jihad University set up at an Afghan Refugee camp by Afghan Mujahideen Fighter Abdul Rasul Sayyaf.
 He initially started as a sports journalist but switched to begin a career in war reporting in 1997.
 He covered militancy politics for Newsweek Magazine and the Daily Beast News Publication as well as a producer for CBS News since 2005.
 Throughout his career he has met with Taliban Officials in Afghanistan as well as the President of Afghanistan, Hamid Karzai in 2013.
 He also met with the Taliban delegation in 2019 at Moscow, Russia including Salam Hanafi, who would become Deputy Prime Minister of Afghanistan.

+In March of 2026, Sami Yousafzai claimed in a post on X that in 2001, while being advised on the events of 9/11 by a delagation of Taliban leaders, then-Supreme Leader of Afghanistan Mullah Omar told them “I don’t believe there is a 110-story building in the world.
+Blowing it up with an airplane is a joke.
+Get lost, and never show your face to me again.".